hashicorp/terraform-website/content/source/docs/enterprise/system-overview/security-model.html.md

 ### Run Terraform Enterprise in an Isolated Network, Limit Ingress Ports, and Restrict Access to Underlying Infrastructure

-To minimize attack surface, we recommend running TFE in an isolated network and limiting ingress ports to only 80 and 443.
+To minimize attack surface, we recommend running Terraform Enterprise in an isolated network and limiting ingress ports to only 80 and 443.

 For standalone deployments, port 8800 is reserved for the [Replicated admin console](../admin/admin-access.html), which is used for configuring TFE.
 This port should only be exposed to TFE infrastructure admins.
 Alternatively, if you choose to configure TFE via the [automated process](../install/automating-the-installer.html), you can disable the Replicated admin console by passing the `disable-replicated-ui` argument to the installation script: